What's new for Finance & Operations in 2021 Microsoft Dynamics 365 Release Wave 2?

 Major updates that ensure business continuity

-Microsoft has invested greatly in new capabilities that ensure business continuity, safely and cost efficiently.
+Microsoft has invested greatly in new capabilities that ensure business continuity, safely and in a cost efficient manner.
 Release Wave 2 retains the benefits of Finance & Operations as a cloud-based ERP system, while reducing the dependence of your business-critical operations on a steady internet connection and vastly increasing its storage capacity.

 Distributed hybrid topology